paradime-io/social-media-data-modeling-challenge/README.md

 **Key Measures:**

-- The median was used to compare values in the aggregated data, as it is less sensitive to outliers compared to the average.
+- Median Salary: The median was used to compare values in the aggregated data, as it is less sensitive to outliers compared to the average.

 ## Insights